-The accompanying schedule of expenditures of federal awards (the "schedule) includes the federal award activity of the Upper Missouri District Health Unit under programs of the federal government for the year ended December 31, 2020.
+The accompanying Schedule includes the federal award activity of the Upper Missouri District Health Unit under programs of the federal government for the year ended December 31, 2021.
 The information in this schedule is presented in accordance with requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Because the schedule presents only a selected portion of the operations of the Upper Missouri District Health Unit, it is not intended to and does not present the financial position or change in net position of the Upper Missouri District Health Unit.